About Me

 Ten minutes later a van full of drunken farmers came bounding into the yard shouting about ambulances and finding me dead on the floor.
 Woops, the message the landlord passed was “Sally has had some trouble and needs you to go home”.
 Thinking about my accident the boyfriend landed expecting the worst.

-When I proudly explained what had happened and what I had managed to do he blew a gasket shouting about rule one, stormed down to the sheds and let the mother and calf out back among the herd.
+When I proudly explained what had happened and what I had managed to do he almost blew a blood vessel shouting about rule one, stormed down to the sheds and let the mother and calf out back among the herd.
 I was not amused.
 Welcome to farming.

-However, I did start to learn about farming and a decade later I feel far more prepared to take on a mental beast …. and some animals as well.
+However, I did start to learn about farming and over a decade later I feel far more prepared to take on a mental beast (the farmer that is) …. and some animals as well.